GeoDorn/dApps_Coursework/README.md

 ```
 npm run devStart
 ```
-6. Once you have reached the checkout you will be prompted to connect your wallet via MetaMask.
-Add the local ganache network as a network in MetaMask and add an account using the private key from the accounts screen in Ganache.
+6. At checkout, you will be prompted to connect your wallet via MetaMask.
+-Add the local Ganache network in MetaMask
+-Add an account using one of the private keys from Ganache's accounts screen